makotok/Hanappe/projects/flower-library/readme.md

 MOAIProp2D is actually MOAIProp.
 It wraps some functions.

-Also, MOAIProp2D is not discouraged.
+MOAIProp2D is deprecated.
-Furthermore, there is no part of the 2D class.
+In addition, does not exist MOAITextBox2D.

 Therefore, I have not used a 2D interface in Flower.